Yale University is New Haven’s largest employer with nearly 14,000 faculty and staff. Yale employs more than 4,000 New Haven residents.

 The University supports local youth, including being the primary donor for scholarships offered by New Haven Promise.
 Through Promise, Yale will provide up to $4 million per year every year for city residents who graduate from a New Haven public school and attend college in Connecticut.
 Additionally, Yale dedicates several million dollars each year of resources toward programs for young people in New Haven and the region.
 Each year more than 10,000 public school children participate in academic and social development programs sponsored by Yale on the campus, while more than 1,000 Yale people work in a variety of community partnership programs in public schools across the city.

 Yale University provides jobs for the community.
+Yale University’s New Haven Hiring Initiative (NHHI) supports New Haven’s economic growth by connecting qualified New Haven residents to open positions at the University.
+The NHHI program is a joint initiative sponsored by Yale University’s Human Resources and Administration and the Yale Office of New Haven Affairs.
 In addition to its employee base, Yale monitors work hours allocated to New Haven residents on each of its major construction projects and works closely with its contractors to meet and exceed targeted goals.
 Over the past decade, Yale research has contributed to a growing cluster of spin-off companies in the greater New Haven area, generating dozens of business ventures.
-In addition, Yale has made a commitment to hire 1,000 New Haven residents by April 2019, with a focus on the city neighborhoods with the highest rates of unemployment and poverty.

 Yale University contributes to the revitalization of neighborhoods.
 Yale committed funds to the restoration of Scantlebury Park, the Farmington Canal, and the improvements of streetscapes and creation of pedestrian and bike paths.
 Yale’s commitment to Science Park has contributed to the success of the revitalization of the Winchester area.
 The Dixwell-Yale Community Learning Center Rose Center (DYCLC), which was built and is run by Yale, is open to the community.